hNilsen90s/fraktvalg-wordpress/readme.txt

 = What providers are supported? =

 The plugin currently supports Posten (Bring), HeltHjem, and PostNord, with more providers planned for future releases.

+= I have a suggestion for enhancements! =

+Fantastic!
+The Fraktvalg plugin is open source, and you can browse the code or give feedback and suggestions via the [GitHub repository](https://github.com/Fraktvalg/fraktvalg-wordpress)

 == Changelog ==